chenhcs/SCS/README.md

 ```
 where `row:column` is the coordinate of one spot indicating which row and column the spot is located in from the upper left corner, and `cell_id` is the index of the cell to which the spot belongs.

-A statistical summary for the segmented cells, including the number of cells identified and cell size statistics, will be saved to the `results` directory.
+A statistical summary for the segmented cells `cell_stats.txt`, including the number of cells identified and cell size statistics, will be saved to the `results` directory.

 ## Credits
 The software is an implementation of the method SCS, jointly developed by Hao Chen, Dongshunyi Li, and Ziv Bar-Joseph from the [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).